-In the 1970s, my parents’ friends gathered each weekend to catch up about life, their kids, and what plumber they were using.
+In the 1970s, my parents’ friends gathered each weekend to catch up about life, their kids, and what plumber they used.

 Today, that same “dinner party” occurs on Google reviews, Facebook, and other online review sites.
-And while the people aren’t friends in real life, the collective wisdom gives people enough confidence to call the plumber that’s getting lots of thumbs up.
+And while the people aren’t friends in real life, the collective wisdom gives people enough confidence to call the plumber getting the highest rating.

 First things first: